Alberto Santos-Dumont: Last years

 On 23 April 1923 he went to Portugal to collect his mother's remains.
 On 7 June he was awarded the Comendador of Military Order of Saint James of the Sword, in Portugal.
 On 21 August, he started the construction of his parents' tomb, where a replica of the Icarus of Saint Cloud offered by the French Government was placed, and he carried out the transfer of his parents' remains on 23 October.
 Beside his parents' graves, Santos-Dumont personally dug his own.

 On 6 November 1924, he was elected Grand Officer of the Order of Leopold II.
 On 25 January 1925, Santos tried to improve his health with thermal waters containing radium, but was unsuccessful.
-In March, in a letter, Santos-Dumont described himself as being "extremely thin, like a skeleton."
+In March, in a letter, Santos-Dumont described himself as being "extremely thin, like a skeleton".
 In a letter dated 29 April he complained of noises in his ear.
 In July, he was hospitalised in Switzerland.

 In January 1926, he appealed to the League of Nations, through his friend and ambassador Afrânio de Melo Franco, to stop the use of aeroplanes as weapons of war.
 He offered ten thousand francs to whoever wrote the best piece against the military use of aeroplanes.
 Santos-Dumont was the first aeronaut to speak out against the warlike use of the aeroplane.
 In the same year he wrote to Senator Paulo de Frontin refusing a third-party proposal to make him a general.

-In May 1927, he was invited by the Aeroclub of France to preside over the banquet in honour of Charles Lindberg for his crossing of the Atlantic Ocean, but he declined due to his health.
+In May 1927, he was invited by the Aeroclub of France to preside over the banquet in honour of Charles Lindbergh for his crossing of the Atlantic Ocean, but he declined due to his health.
 He spent some time convalescing in Glion, Switzerland, and then returned to France.
 Researcher Henrique Lins de Barros describes that "around 1925, he gradually enters a state of almost permanent depression."

 On 3 December 1928 he returned to Brazil on the ship Capitão Arcona.
 The city of Rio de Janeiro received him with honour.
 A seaplane carrying several professors from the Escola Politécnica, from the Condor Syndikat company, baptised with his name, crashed, with no survivors, while flying over Santos-Dumont's ship.
 After this event, he locked himself in the Copacabana Palace and only came out to attend the funerals.
 On 10 June 1930, he was decorated by the Aeroclub of France with the title of Grand Officer of the French Legion of Honour.
 His speech was recorded on a sound film.